Research Topics

 • RF switches implemented on two types of substrates (High-Resistvity and Trap-Rich) in order to extract the contribution of substrate non-linearity on the overall SPDT module’s linearity [BKE18].

-• mm-wave two-stage cascode LNA at 39 GHz in FD-SOI.
+• Two-stage cascode LNA at 39 GHz [LN22L].

 Wideband On-Wafer Characterization

-More information on our testbenches, equipment, and their applications can be found on our dedicated Infrastructure & Expertise webpage.
+More information on our test-benches, equipment, and their applications can be found on our dedicated Infrastructure & Expertise webpage.

 Micromachined Silicon Waveguides and Circuits for THz Applications

 Downscaling of CMOS technologies down to several tens of nanometers have led to the development of transistors able to operate at frequencies well above 100 GHz.
-At such frequencies metallic losses of on- and off-chip interconnects become significant, and it is anticipated that they will become severe performance limitation factors for systems operating above 200 GHz.
+At such frequencies metallic losses of on- and off-chip interconnects become significant, and it is anticipated that they will become severe performance limitation factors for systems operating above 200 GHz [SM23].
 An alternate approach to traditional planar metallized lines consisting of building waveguides in silicon is investigated by our group.
 UCLouvain’s cleanroom Winfab facilities allow us to perform deep reactive ion etching of silicon trenches which are used to fabricate waveguides of selected width and height.

 One important aspect of the research (which started in 2021) focuses on designing optimum transitions between the WG TE10 mode and the rest of the circuitry.
 Low loss, compact, broadband and matched transitions are crucial for the success of such a technology.